Machine Learning Foundations

 In contrast, unsupervised learning deals with data that lacks labeled outcomes.
 The model is tasked with finding patterns or groupings in the data without any explicit guidance.
 While supervised learning focuses on predicting specific outcomes, unsupervised learning seeks to uncover hidden structures or relationships within the data.

-Example unsupervised learning tasks include clustering, where the model tries to arrange similar datapoints into groups; and dimensionality reduction, where the model reduces the number of features in a dataset while retaining important information.
+• Dimensionality Reduction, where the model reduces the number of features in a dataset while retaining important information.

 Reinforcement Learning

-Reinforcement learning is a different type of machine learning approach, where an agent learns to make decisions by interacting with an environment.
+Reinforcement learning is a different type of machine learning approach, where an “agent” learns to make decisions by interacting with an environment.
 The agent takes actions and receives feedback in the form of rewards or penalties, adjusting its strategy to maximize the cumulative reward over time.

 Machine Learning Problem Formulation